nerva-project/ledger/README.md

 SUBSYSTEMS=="usb", ATTRS{idVendor}=="2c97", ATTRS{idProduct}=="0001", MODE="0660", TAG+="uaccess", TAG+="udev-acl" GROUP="plugdev"

 get docker
-run ./devenv init to create the build image and install the ledger loader run ./devenv build to build the wallet app rn ./devenv load to load it onto your ledger nano
+run ./env init to create the build image and install the ledger loader run ./env build to build the wallet app run ./env load to load it onto your ledger nano

+by default your mnemonic seed will not be displayed on the ledger. you can add it by using ./env genseed